dougrizio/statistics_calculator/README.md

         * the mode is the value that appears most often in a given data set
         * usage: get_mode(data)
         * sample result:

+        variance
+    * get_variance
+        * get_variance calculates the average of the squared differences from the mean of a set
+        * calculate the mean of the set
+        * calculate the difference between the mean and each number in the set
+        * create a list of differences
+        * square each difference
+        * create a list of squares
+        * calculate the mean of those squares
+        * sample result:

         ![mode](/images/mode.PNG)
     * get_simple sample